aimldl/certificates/professional-machine-learning-engineer/4-tensorflow-on-google-cloud/quizzes/week3-training-at-scale-with-vertex-ai.md

 -
   tmodel.avro

--
+- **an init_.py**
-  an init_.py

 Q4.
-To make your code compatible with Verte AI, there are three basic steps that must be completed in a specific order.
+To make your code compatible with Vertex AI, there are three basic steps that must be completed in a specific order.
 Choose the answer that best describes those steps.

 - First, upload data to Google Cloud Storage.
 Then submit your training job with gcloud to train on Vertex AI.
 Next, move code into a trainer Python package.